yukiyoru98/Maze/README.txt

 202+ - treasure

 One suggested solution will be printed automatically.
-The first step will be shown and the you will have to press ENTER to see the next step.
+The first step will be shown and then you will have to press ENTER to see the next step.
 The number of treasures found for this solution will be printed at the end of the program.

 NOTICE!